 Maryland waterways in cooperation with Federal, State, and local government

 agencies for the benefit of the general boating public.
 The Boating Services

 Boating Implementation is responsible for providing grants and technical assistance to develop new and/or improve existing public boating access facilities using sustainable construction practices, dredging navigation channels, acquiring fire, rescue and patrol vessels.

-Hydrographic Operations is responsible for placing regulatory markers and navigation aids in support of natural resource areas and the boating public as well as providing charting and ice-breaking services for the Department.
+Hydrographic Operations is responsible for placing regulatory markers and navigation aids in support of natural resource areas and the boating public, coordinating the Abandoned Boat and Debris Program, and providing charting and ice-breaking services for the Department.

 Contact Hydrographic Operations to request buoys or report those that are “off station”.
 To learn more,

 Information and permits are now available online.
 To learn more click here.

 Looking for a place to launch your recreational boat?
 See the Maryland Online Boating Access Guide.